 - Notes on the study from which the isolate was obtained, including GenBank Accession numbers for any isolates that have undergone whole genome sequencing

-As of September 1, 2015, the MRSA TypeCat included 135,800 isolates collected in 106 countries abstracted from 1,492 articles published between 2000 and 2015.
-We anticipate that the MRSA TypeCat will be complete include all relevant articles indexed by PubMed through December 31, 2015 by February 1, 2016.
+As of March 1, 2017, the MRSA TypeCat included 181,000 isolates collected in 110 countries abstracted from 1,835 articles published between 2000 and 2015.
+We anticipate that the MRSA TypeCat will be complete include all relevant articles indexed by PubMed through December 31, 2015 by May 2017.
 The TypeCat will be a resource that will enable us to track the emergence of new strain types and their spread around the globe over time.
 Also, it will serve as an index of unusual strain types that may enhance the ability of researchers to collaborate with one another.
-An initial study using the MRSA TypeCat, on the emergence of USA300 MRSA in the U.S., has been accepted for publication in Emerging Infectious Diseases for the November 2015 issue.
+An initial study using the MRSA TypeCat, on the emergence of USA300 MRSA in the U.S., was published in Emerging Infectious Diseases:

 Dr. Phoebe A. Rice, affiliated faculty, is examining, at a molecular level, the mobility of the SCCmec element.
 Insertion of this DNA element into host chromosome turns garden-variety S. aureus into MRSA.
 The initial phase of this project will develop: 1) an in vitro system for studying the relevant SCCmec-encoded DNA recombinases with purified components, and 2) in vivo systems for studying these proteins in S. aureus and E. coli strains.
 The long-term goals are to understand the mechanism and regulation of these recombinases at the atomic level, leverage this knowledge to understand the horizontal transmission of SCCmec, and devise ways to stop its spread into new strains and/or trigger its excision and loss from the MRSA genome.